reduxjs/redux/docs/introduction/why-rtk-is-redux-today.md

 export default todosSlice.reducer
 ```

+All of the action creators and action types are generated automatically, and the reducer code is shorter and easier to understand.
+It's also much more clear what's actually being updated in each case.

-and store setup can be simplified down to:
+With `configureStore`, the store setup can be simplified down to:

 ```js title="app/store.js"
 import { configureStore } from '@reduxjs/toolkit'